vanus-labs/docs/content/cloud-docs/source/auth0/setup.md

 **Perform the following steps to configure your Auth0 Source:**

-# Complete your connection in Vanus Cloud
+## Complete your Connection in Vanus Cloud

 1. Write a name for your connection.
    ![](images/1.png)